-One thing we can be certain of in this life is that trials will come, for anyone living in the world today, that reality is very clear.
-We can know without a doubt that when it seems that the waters are rising and the way seems perilous…..
+One thing we can be certain of in life is that trials will come, for anyone living in the world today, that reality is very clear.
+We can know without a doubt that when it seems the waters are rising and the way seems perilous…..
 God will show Himself worthy.

 James 1:2-4 “Count it all joy, my brothers, when you meet trials of various kinds, for you know that the testing of your faith produces steadfastness.
 And let steadfastness have its full effect, that you may be perfect and complete, lacking in nothing.”